Investor Loans

 How DSCR is calculated

-In most DSCR programs, the formula is monthly rent divided by monthly PITIA: principal, interest, taxes, insurance, and association dues when applicable.
+In most DSCR programs, the formula is monthly rent divided by monthly PITIA.
+That payment bundles principal, interest, taxes, insurance, plus any association dues that apply.
 A DSCR of 1.00 means the rent exactly covers the payment.
-A DSCR of 1.25 means the property generates a 25% cushion.
+A DSCR of 1.25 means the property generates a 25% cushion above the payment.

 Why investors care about it